huntdatacenter/docs/docs/do-science/guides/welcome-back.md

 We know, science has its natural cycles and seasons for courses, grants, supervision, publishing, celebrations and so forth.
 We have our seasons too, with time for breaks, work sprints, parental leaves, caring for family members etc.

 It's normal to not remember where you left off, and quickly picking up the threads when you get back is important.
-Our aim for this page is to get you back in your lab so you can quickly click around to get reaquinted with your data, scripts and thinking again.
+Our aim for this page is to get you back in your lab so you can quickly click around to get reacquainted with your data, scripts and thinking again.

 [[toc]]